-Teaching your pup these basic dog commands will make you both happier, your home calmer & your relationship stronger.
+Teaching your puppy these basic commands will make you both happier, your home calmer & your relationship stronger.
 Get started today with these easy-to-follow guides....

 There are a handful of puppy obedience commands that every pup needs to know if they're going to grow up to be a well-behaved dog.... but your little guy won't learn them without some help from you!